apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 Avoid this.
 Note also that TPC-DS Benchmark do not create the right load to make the performance problems observable -but they can surface in production.
 * Configure buckets to have a limited number of days for tombstones to be preserved.
-* Do not delete which you know do not contain objects.
+* Do not delete paths which you know reference nonexistent files or directories.

 ## <a name="fadvise"></a> Improving data input performance through fadvise